 Get Life Coaching

 Need an ally in this work?
-I am accepting a short list of new clients now.
-Schedule your free initial Life Coaching consultation today.
-We’ll chart the processes you need to tune into that still, small voice of your values and intuition, and approach climbing that second mountain with intention.
+Living an authentic life means being clear on who we are: our values, intentions, objectives and commitments.
+It’s having the courage to be imperfect.
+Learning to be more authentic can lead to increased happiness and feelings of self-worth, but it can be difficult if you go it alone.
+I help my life coaching clients get clear on how they want to show up in life, and keep them accountable so they can execute on creating the life they’ve always wanted.
+If you’d like to work on living a more authentic life, I am accepting a short list of new clients now.
+We’ll chart the processes you need to tune into that still, small voice of your values and intuition, and approach authenticity with intention.
 Let’s explore how you can have what you want and live with more ease, freedom, joy and meaningful connection to those around you.

 Contact me for a complimentary, no-obligations life coaching consultation.
 Or use the Appointment Scheduler and pick a time that works for you.
 I coach 90% of my clients over the phone, and my DC-based Life Coaching clients have the option of meeting with me in person.
 I look forward to hearing from you.